ACEmulator/ACE/docs/SINGLE_PLAYER_INSTALL.md

 ### The client cannot open the data files

-Confirm that the required DAT files are beside `acclient.exe`, that they are not read-only due to cloud synchronization, and that the game is installed outside OneDrive.
-The normal `C:\Turbine\Asheron's Call` location is suitable.
+Confirm that all four required DAT files are beside `acclient.exe`, not merely in the separate folder selected for ACE.Server.
+The client folder must be writable and outside OneDrive or `Program Files`.
+The launcher now checks this before starting MariaDB and logs the exact executable, client working directory, and server DAT directory.

 ### Decal mode is unavailable